Reporting an Issue in Alfresco Community Edition

 Automated Reports from Security Scans

-We understand that a security report (a penetration test or code scan for example) can often give generic information on a set of possible vulnerabilities, the information that we need to be able to progress these potential exploits within our security team are as follows:
+An automated security report, such as from an automated penetration test or code scan, can often give generic information on a set of possible vulnerabilities.
+Most of these possible vulnerabilities have already been reported to us, and we have already determined that we are not in fact vulnerable.
+Therefore, the information that we need to be able to progress these potential exploits within our security team are as follows:

 - Ensure that the security issue 'relates' to Alfresco.
 This sounds obvious but often security reports just give a 'possible' exploit name based on packet matching or generic information on the environment.
 We need to be sure that the vulnerability being raised actually relates to a specific area of Alfresco.